You Belong Here

 The idea of belonging then comes into range and leads up to another related idea – identity.
 In democratic countries, the identity of the individual remains in his hands.
 The country does not enter the emotional, mental space of the individual and decides what s/he identifies with.
 As an artist and designer, I moved to Los Angeles and am now part of a vast and diverse cultural landscape of artists and communities.

 I can choose where I belong, even though I was born and raised elsewhere.
 This perspective stems from the fact that I grew up in a country that upholds democratic values and gave me the freedom of thought that I can belong anywhere as long as I decide to do so.
 Today, I belong and identify with the United States and Los Angeles’ culture, and perhaps and in few years, I can choose to identify with a completely different culture.
 I have the power to decide.

-“You Belong Here” consists of two-one shot footages that run together.
-On the right side, you can see the Hollywood Boulevard of Los Angeles, USA.
-On the left side, you see captions of Pico Island, Azores Portugal.
+“You Belong Here” consists of two-one shot footages that run together, displayed on two screens with a small seat in-between them.
+Even if a visitor is free to chose which video to watch at what point in time, s/he can never see both at the same time.
+On one side, you can see the Hollywood Boulevard of Los Angeles, USA.
+On the other side, you see captions of Pico Island, Azores Portugal.
 “You Belong Here” speaks about the freedom of choice, as a supreme value of democracy.

 “You Belong Here” was created as part of the program of the Once Upon Water 2017 Artist Residency that took place in the middle of the Atlantic Ocean at Pico Island in the Azores.

 Olga: You have been selected to take part in R! with a particular work, but what characterizes your art more in general?